Yearnsmith/listr/README.md

 ### Automatic mode detection

-The first thing Lister does on opening is read the syntax of ARGV, and direct the program to the appropriate `control flow`.
+The first thing Listr does on opening is read the syntax of ARGV, and direct the program to the appropriate `control flow`.

 ### Interactive Mode

-Interactive Mode is just that: the terminal will be cleared, and users will be presented with a menu for interacting with Lister.
+Interactive Mode is just that: the terminal will be cleared, and users will be presented with a menu for interacting with Listr.
 This feature will make heavy use of the `TTY-Prompt` and `colorize` gems.
 It utilises a `case when` statement to map the users' selection to methods contained in `List` class.

 The user will first be presented with a menu informing of the following options: